tschnibo/db_connection/examples/db_agent/README.md

 DBAgent
 =======

-`DBAgent` is a simple `DBConnection` process that behaves in a similar way to an `Agent` except the state is copied to the client process and functions called there.
+`DBAgent` is a simple `DBConnLegacy` process that behaves in a similar way to an `Agent` except the state is copied to the client process and functions called there.
 Transactions are also supported.

-This example should help show the way transactions are handled in `DBConnection`, and allow easy experimentation with the API.
+This example should help show the way transactions are handled in `DBConnLegacy`, and allow easy experimentation with the API.

 ```elixir
 {:ok, agent} = DBAgent.start_link(fn() -> %{} end)